18F/analytics-reporter/README.md

 ```
 You may wish to manage these using [`autoenv`](https://github.com/kennethreitz/autoenv).

-* Make sure your computer is syncing its time with the world over NTP.
+* Make sure your computer or server is syncing its time with the world over NTP.
 Your computer's time will need to match those on Google's servers for the authentication to work.

 * Test your configuration by printing a report to STDOUT: